grame-cncm/faust/architecture/webaudio/README.md

     var json = node.getJSON();

-The complete usable API is fully documented in the generated JavaScript file in the *Public API* section. **To properly deallocate ressources at the end of its life, be sure to call the *destroy* function on the node.**.
+To properly deallocate ressources at the end of its life, be sure to call the `destroy` function on the node.
 Use `faust2wasm -h` to see all available options.

 ### A simple example Web page